jcmnunes/mcteixeira/README.md

 stored in this repository.
 Work entries, for instance, are saved in the `src/works/` directory as `.md` files.

-### Loging in into the CMS
+### Logging into the CMS

+The CMS can be accessed at [mcteixeira.com/admin/](https://www.mcteixeira.com/admin/).
 In order to login, an account must be created.
-Contact the site admin if you need an account.
-Once
+Contact the site admin if you need one.
+You will receive an email asking you to define a password.